 GEE analyses were conducted with overall severity (a composite of eight PDS items) as the dependent variable, and with two between-subject predictors; clinician gender (male = 0, female = 1), patient gender (male = 0, female = 1), and one within-subject predictor; narcissism (vulnerable = 0, grandiose = 1).
 We included length of time as a clinician (centred) as a covariate.
-The test of model effects revealed only a significant effect of narcissism (see Table 3); clinicians rated patient symptoms as more severe
+The test of model effects revealed only a significant effect of narcissism (see Table 3); clinicians rated patient symptoms as more severe when presented with a patient with grandiose (M = 1.44, SE = .03) than vulnerable narcissism (M = 1.23, SE = .03).
+For a breakdown of each of the severity items, see Supplementary materials.

-Mean values and standard deviations (for continuous data) and frequencies and percentages (for binary outcomes) of key variables.
-TABLE 2
+Means and Standard Deviations (for continuous data) and Frequencies and Percentages (for binary outcomes) of Key Variables